Key considerations prior to booking

 Is your pet going to travel within your own country, or will it be traveling internationally?
 Do you intend to break the journey, or stopover at an intermediate station?
 What is the pet's final destination?

-Check the Country specific regulations for shipping pets
+- Check the country specific regulations for shipping pets on the second tab of this page

 What is your pet's size and weight?